Welcome to the St. Louis Metropolitan Police Department

 1212 N. 13th St.

-- Additional locations by appointment only, coordinated through the United Way 211 Helpline by calling 211 or a coordinator at a rally point.
+Additional locations, including space for families, are available by appointment coordinated through the United Way 211 Helpline or by speaking with a coordinator at a rally point.
+If a walk-up shelter reaches capacity, transportation will be provided to another shelter with sufficient capacity.

-Those seeking transportation to shelters can get picked up between 5 and 7 p.m. at the following locations:
+Those seeking transportation to shelters can get picked up between 5 and 7 p.m. at the following rally point locations:

 4401 Natural Bridge Ave.